Scaling Properties of the $\Delta\gamma$ Correlator: Constraints on Background and CME-Sensitive Charge Separation in Heavy-Ion Collisions: Abstract

 \section{Abstract}

-The scaling properties of the $\Delta\gamma$ correlator, inferred from the Anomalous Viscous Fluid Dynamics (AVFD) model, are used to investigate a possible chiral-magnetically-driven (CME) charge separation in $p$+Au, $d$+Au, Ru+Ru, Zr+Zr, and Au+Au collisions at $\sqrt s_{\mathrm{NN}}=200$~GeV, and in $p$+Pb ($\sqrt s_{\mathrm{NN}}=5.02$~TeV) and Pb+Pb collisions at $\sqrt s_{\mathrm{NN}}=5.02$ and $2.76$~TeV.
-The results indicate that the values of the quotient $\Delta\gamma/v_2$ with the elliptic flow coefficient $v_2$ for $p$+Au, $d$+Au, $p$+Pb, and Pb+Pb collisions, scale as $1/{\rm N_{ch}}$ consistent with background-driven charge separation.
-By contrast, the $\Delta\gamma/v_2$ values for Ru+Ru, Zr+Zr, and Au+Au collisions show scaling violations consistent with the presence of background plus a CME-driven contribution.
-Quantifying this CME-driven component indicates that in mid-central collisions, the fraction of the measured $\Delta\gamma/v_2$ attributable to the CME is approximately 27\% for Au+Au and roughly a factor of two smaller for Ru+Ru and Zr+Zr, which show similar magnitudes.
+The scaling properties of the $\Delta\gamma$ correlator, guided by calculations from the Anomalous Viscous Fluid Dynamics (AVFD) model, are used to investigate charge separation in $p$+Au, $d$+Au, Ru+Ru, Zr+Zr, and Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}=200$~GeV, and in $p$+Pb and Pb+Pb collisions at $\sqrt{s_{\mathrm{NN}}}=5.02$ and $2.76$~TeV.
+The ratio $\Delta\gamma/v_2$, where $v_2$ is the elliptic-flow coefficient, exhibits a common approximate $1/N_{\rm ch}$ scaling behavior for $p$+Au, $d$+Au, $p$+Pb, and Pb+Pb collisions, establishing a common multiplicity-dilution baseline for background-driven charge correlations.
+In contrast, Ru+Ru, Zr+Zr, and Au+Au collisions show significant deviations from this scaling trend.
+These violations are qualitatively similar to those obtained in AVFD calculations with an input chiral magnetic effect (CME) signal and point to an additional charge-separation component beyond that expected from the observed background scaling.
+Quantitative estimates indicate that, in mid-central collisions, the corresponding CME-sensitive fraction of the measured $\Delta\gamma/v_2$ is approximately 27\% for Au+Au collisions and roughly a factor of two smaller for Ru+Ru and Zr+Zr collisions, which exhibit similar magnitudes within uncertainties.
+The extracted magnitudes imply an expected Ru+Ru--Zr+Zr signal difference of only $\sim1.3\%$, suggesting limited sensitivity of the $\Delta\gamma$ correlator to the small difference expected between the isobar signals.

-In relativistic ion-ion collisions, metastable domains of gluon fields with non-trivial topological configurations~\cite{Lee:1973iz,Kharzeev:1998kz} can form in the magnetized chiral relativistic quark-gluon plasma (QGP) \cite{Kharzeev:2004ey,Liao:2014ava,Miransky:2015ava,Huang:2015oca,Kharzeev:2015znc} produced in the collisions.
-The magnetic field ($\Bvec$) is generated by the incoming ions at early times~\cite{Kharzeev:2007jp,Asakawa:2010bu} during the collision.
-The interaction of chiral quarks with the gluon fields can lead to an imbalance in left- and right-handed quarks, which violates local parity ($P$) symmetry~\cite{Kharzeev:1998kz}.
-This chirality imbalance [in the magnetized plasma] leads to an electric current
+In relativistic ion-ion collisions, metastable domains of gluon fields with non-trivial topological configurations~\cite{Lee:1973iz,Kharzeev:1998kz} can form in the magnetized chiral quark-gluon plasma (QGP)~\cite{Kharzeev:2004ey,Liao:2014ava,Miransky:2015ava,Huang:2015oca,Kharzeev:2015znc}.
+The incoming ions generate a strong magnetic field, $\Bvec$, at early times~\cite{Kharzeev:2007jp,Asakawa:2010bu}.
+The interaction of chiral quarks with topological gluon fields can produce an imbalance between left- and right-handed quarks, leading to an electric current $\vec{J}_V=(N_c e\vec{B}/2\pi^2)\mu_A$ along the magnetic-field direction.
+Here, $N_c$ is the color factor and $\mu_A$ is the axial chemical potential that quantifies the axial charge imbalance~\cite{Fukushima:2008xe,Son:2009tf,Zakharov:2012vv,Fukushima:2012vr}.
+The resulting final-state charge separation, known as the chiral magnetic effect (CME)~\cite{Kharzeev:2004ey}, is of considerable interest, but its experimental characterization is complicated by large charge-dependent background correlations.